iorga-group/debattons/README.md

 [ERROR]
 [ERROR] Try downloading the file manually from the project website.
 ```
-One solution is to manually download the tar.gz at this url:
+One solution is to manually download the `.tar.gz` at this url:
-https://oss.sonatype.org/content/repositories/snapshots/com/orientechnologies/orientdb-community/3.0.0-SNAPSHOT/, unzip it and place the content in /opt/orientdb
+https://oss.sonatype.org/content/repositories/snapshots/com/orientechnologies/orientdb-community/3.0.0-SNAPSHOT/, unzip it and place the content in `/opt/orientdb`.